Influencer marketing is the best thing to happen to brands since social media.

 Another email, at least 3-7 days after your first email Instagram or social media DMs Tweets

 But don’t turn into an online stalker.
 Be reasonable.

-If you don’t hear from them after a while, they’re not interested.
-That’s your cue to move on to another influencer on your list.
-Here's a list of some of the best email marketing services you can use today
+Here's a list of some of the best email marketing services you can use today Conclusion

 Influencer marketing takes a lot of effort, but it’s worth it.
 Instead of using a bland, templated email to contact your potential influencers, write it yourself.

 Of course, this can still take a ton of time.

 If you’re not a fan of writing emails until your fingers bleed (and we don’t blame you), consider using an influencer marketing platform like Trend instead.

 We match you with a shortlist of qualified, experienced influencers who reach out to you.
 Instead of fishing for leads, get them in your inbox and have your pick of the litter.

 If that sounds like a dream come true and you’re ready to leave Email Hell,